ngi-nix/ngipkgs/TERMS.md

 The project must be released under an open-source license that is [recognized by the Open Source Initiative (OSI)](https://opensource.org/licenses).
 Examples include MIT, Apache 2.0, GPL, and BSD licenses.

 ### 2. Active Maintenance
-The project should show evidence of active maintenance.
+Unless the project is finished it must show evidence of active development/maintenance.
 This can be demonstrated through recent commits, regular updates, and timely issue resolution.
-Projects that are no longer maintained *may* not be accepted.

 ### 3. Documentation
 The project must have comprehensive and clear documentation.
 This includes:
 - A README file that provides an overview of the project, installation instructions, and usage examples.
 - Documentation for the API, configuration options, and other relevant details.
-- Contribution guidelines for new developers.

 ### 4. Code Quality
 The project should adhere to best practices for code quality.
 This includes: